NREL/HPC/docs/Documentation/Systems/Kestrel/filesystems.md

 The datasets directories on Kestrel host widely used data sets.

 There are multiple big datasets that are commonly used across various projects for computation and analysis on NREL's HPC Systems.
 We provide locations on Kestrel's parallel filesystem at both `/kfs3/sdatasets` on ScratchFS and `/kfs2/pdatasets` on ProjectFS where these data sets are available for global reading by all compute nodes on Kestrel.
-Each dataset contains a readme file that covers background, references, explanation of the data structure, and Python examples.
+Each dataset contains a README file that covers background, references, explanation of the data structure, and examples.

 A few of the datasets include: